-Australian Shepherd Mix Dogs
+Best Australian Shepherd Mixes

 These are the most interesting Australian Shepherd mixed breeds, in no particular order.
 There’s nearly an unlimited possible number of Aussie mixes and we can’t cover all over them.
 If we missed one, let us know in the comments below!

 1. Border Aussie

-Parents: Border Collie and Australian Shepherd mix
+Parents: Border Collie x Australian Shepherd

-RECOMMENDED: 27 Beautiful Border Collie Mixes
+RECOMMENDED: 27 Best Border Collie Mixes

-Parents: Pembroke Welsh Corgi and Australian Shepherd mix
+Parents: Corgi x Australian Shepherd

 Despite all this, the Augi is a fantastic companion and truly a workaholic that would thrive in the world of dog sports.
-Whether you live on a 5 acre farm or in the metropolitan city of New York, the Augi is a superb alternative to the Australian Shepherd.
+Whether you live on a 5 acre farm or in the metropolitan city of New York, the Augi can be a great alternative to a purebred.

-RECOMMENDED: 27 Cutest Corgi Mixes
+RECOMMENDED: 32 Cutest Corgi Mixes

-Parents: Siberian Husky and Australian Shepherd mix
+Parents: Husky x Australian Shepherd

 These dogs have so much pent up energy that two things are absolutely necessary: daily exercise and a good deal of obedience training.
 If you’re aware of “dog zoomies,” get ready for some epic zoomies from these Aussie mixes.

 RECOMMENDED: 20 Striking Husky Mixes

-Parents: Poodle and Australian Shepherd mix
+Parents: Poodle x Australian Shepherd

 Purebred Australian Shepherds are smart.
 However, breeding them with the second smartest dog in the world will give you a highly intelligent Aussie hybrid.
 More importantly, these loyal dogs love to socialize with all humans.

-RECOMMENDED: 31 Most Adorable Poodle Mixes
+RECOMMENDED: 50 Adorable Poodle Mixes

 5. Australian Retriever

-Parents: Golden Retriever and Australian Shepherd mix
+Parents: Golden Retriever x Australian Shepherd

-Parents: Boxer and Australian Shepherd mix
+Parents: Boxer x Australian Shepherd

-In the comfort of the home, the Boxherd is surprisingly affectionate and has a big heart.
-If you treat them right, they’ll reciprocate the love and shower you with love.
+In the home, the Boxherd is surprisingly affectionate and has a big heart.
+If you treat them right, they’ll reciprocate and shower you with love.
 Playing with the Boxherd can be difficult for children, though.
 So we always suggest supervision.

 7. Chow Shepherd